 Since 2010, our firm has come together bi-annually to raise money through a digital auction for worthy causes.
 Through the years, the beneficiaries and goals we’ve worked toward have changed — from building a kindergarten in Vietnam to building sanitation facilities in Uganda.
-But one thing that hasn’t changed is Prophet’s commitment to making a tangible impact in our global communities through Prophet for Nonprofit.
+But one thing that hasn’t changed is Prophet’s commitment to making a tangible impact in our global communities through Prophet Impact (formerly Prophet for Nonprofit).
 Each time, we’ve been able to surpass our previous fundraising total.
 This year, we weren’t sure what to expect.
 We’re working remotely, living through a pandemic, and in some cases, dealing with uncertain financial situations.
 So, we went into this year’s auction with a different goal — 100 percent participation.
 No bid or donation too small, just the hope that everyone would take part in whatever way they could.

 We were blown away.
 Not only did everyone across all 12 of our global offices jump in whole-heartedly to help us reach our participation goal, we raised over $50,000 for COVID-relief efforts in our local communities.